Don't let the nickname scare you — the vampire facial is more than just another skin care trend.

 We know the whole concept might sound a little bizarre, but using platelet-rich plasma to treat the skin isn’t new.
 There's plenty of research to support its benefits.
 And PRP isn’t just for dermatology — the same component is used in other fields of medicine as well.
 Cardiologists, orthopedic doctors and physical therapists, among others, are also harnessing PRP’s power to help change lives.

 The key is in the platelets.
 Typically, the primary job of platelets is to help clot the blood and stop bleeding.
 With platelet-rich plasma, we’re unlocking another crucial feature of platelets: their ability to heal.
 Inside each platelet are pockets of alpha granules.
 These alpha granules pump out more than 20 types of growth factors.

 Each different growth factor targets a specific type of tissue.
 When sent to those tissues, they help push the cell cycle forward, acting like a rejuvenating guardian angel.
 When we use PRP for cosmetic purposes, we aim to target the growth factors that trigger the skin cells responsible for skin elasticity, texture and volume.

-Essentially, we’re tricking the body into making new collagen and elastin, the proteins responsible for helping the skin look and feel plumper, smoother and tighter.
-That fountain of youth potential is why we refer to PRP as “liquid gold.”
+Essentially, we’re tricking the body into making new collagen and elastin, the proteins that help the skin look and feel plumper, smoother and tighter.
+That fountain of youth potential is part of why we refer to PRP as “liquid gold.”